nhathaohuynh/e-commerce-architecture/readme.md

 ## Documentation

-For more detailed information about our platform's features and how to use them, please refer to the [docs](http://localhost:8080/docs) folder in the repository.
+For more detailed information about our platform's features and how to use them, please refer to the [docs](http://localhost:8080/docs) ( Swagger ) folder in the repository.

 ## Contributing